The Impact of Windows and Doors on Energy Efficiency

 Transforming your home with an open floor plan offers a multitude of benefits that can enhance your lifestyle and elevate your living space.
 From the sense of spaciousness and flexibility to improved entertaining capabilities and better visibility, open floor plans have become increasingly popular for homeowners seeking a modern and functional living environment.

-When you’re ready to discuss your home remodeling project, contact us at LaBonte Construction, voted Best of Milwaukee 2022 in Home Remodeling by Shepherd Express readers.
+When you’re ready to discuss your home remodeling project, contact us at LaBonte Construction.

 Window Types for your Home Remodel